 - Proposal Submission – ORS will review and submit the proposal.
 Faculty are encouraged to allow adequate time for ORS to check the proposal to ensure that university and sponsor requirements are complete and that budgets are correct.

-- Post-Award – SPAR is responsible for account setup, sponsor billing, sponsor financial reporting and other functions.
+- Post-Award – ORA is responsible for account setup, sponsor billing, sponsor financial reporting and other functions.

 - End of the Project – contact ORS to close out grant accounts.